 Eye Movement Desensitization And Reprocessing (EMDR)

 Eye Movement Desensitization and Reprocessing (EMDR) is a form of psychotherapy that was developed to treat adults struggling with PTSD.
-It focuses on the disturbing memories as the cause of psychopathology, with the goal of alleviating post-traumatic stress disorder symptoms.
+It focuses on the disturbing memories as the cause of psychopathology, with the goal of alleviating different types of post-traumatic stress disorder symptoms.

 Cognitive Behavioral Therapy (CBT)